smoke detector smoke alarm

 No Radioactive Material

-Ionization smoke detectors contain a small amount of radioactive material, most commonly americium-241.
-The level of radiation is small enough that it does not pose a risk to human health.
-However, photoelectric detectors are an option for homeowners who want to minimize radiation exposure.
+Ionization smoke detectors incorporate a minute quantity of radioactive material, typically americium-241.
+The radiation emitted by this material is at a level that poses no significant risk to human health.
+Nevertheless, photoelectric detectors serve as a suitable alternative for homeowners seeking to minimize radiation exposure.

 photoelectric smoke detectors chart

 Photoelectric smoke alarms are generally more responsive to fires that begin with a long period of smoldering (called “smoldering fires”).
-How they work: Photoelectric-type alarms aim a light source into a sensing chamber at an angle away from the sensor.
-Smoke enters the chamber, reflecting light onto the light sensor; triggering the alarm.
+How they work: Photoelectric-type smoke alarms work by shining a light source into a chamber in a way that the light is directed away from the sensor.
+When smoke enters the chamber, it scatters the light, causing it to reach the sensor.
+This change in light pattern triggers the alarm, indicating the presence of smoke and potential fire.

 No comment